 To learn more about the distance-based programs in forensic science, please check out the main online forensic science degrees page.

-For prospective forensic science professionals in New Jersey, there are 10 specialty certifications recognized by the Forensic Specialties Accreditation Board (FSAB).
-In order to qualify, candidates typically need to have at least a bachelor’s degree in a relevant field, at least 3-5 years of experience, letter(s) of recommendation, and a passing test score on a specialty exam.
-These FSAB-recognized certifications are generally valid for 3-5 years and can be renewed following the completion of continuing education (CE) credits and a renewal application.
+For prospective forensic science professionals in New Jersey, there are nine specialty certifications recognized by the Forensic Specialties Accreditation Board (FSAB).
+In order to qualify, candidates typically need at least a bachelor’s degree in a relevant field, at least three to five years of experience, letters of recommendation, and a passing test score on a specialty exam.
+These FSAB-recognized certifications are generally valid for three to five years and can be renewed after completing continuing education (CE) credits and a renewal application.

 For more information about how to join the specialized subfields of forensics, please visit the main forensics careers page or the forensic scientist page.